martinezpenya/ED-CFGS-2122/UD04/UD04_EN.md

 - Tests that focus on the software components that have changed.

 To prevent the number of regression tests from growing too large, they should be designed to include only those tests that deal with one or more kinds of errors in each of the main functions of the program.
 It is neither practical nor efficient to rerun every test of every function in the program after a change.

-# Procedures and test cases.

-According to the IEEE, a test case is a set of inputs, execution conditions and expected results, developed for a particular objective, such as, for example, exercising a specific path of a program or verifying the fulfillment of a certain requirement, including all associated documentation.

-Given the complexity of computer applications that are currently being developed, it is practically impossible to test all the combinations that can occur within a program or between a program and the applications that can interact with it.
-For this reason, when designing test cases, it is always necessary to ensure that with them an acceptable level of probability is obtained that existing errors will be detected.

-The tests should seek a compromise between the amount of resources that will be consumed in the test process, and the probability obtained that existing errors will be detected.

-There are several procedures for designing test cases:

-- **Functional or black box approach**.
-In this type of test, we focus on that the program, or part of the program that we are testing, receives an input properly and produces a correct output, as well as that the integrity of the external information is maintained.
-The test does not verify the process, only the results.
-- **Structural approach or white box**.
-In this type of testing, we must focus on the internal implementation of the program.
-This is to check that the internal operation conforms to specifications.
-In this test, all the paths that the execution of the program can follow should be tested.
-- **Random focus**.
-From statistically obtained models, test cases are developed that test the program inputs.

 # Debugging tools.